 Amsterdam, much like most other major cities, is certainly not lacking in coffee culture.
-Gezellig, one of my favorite Dutch words, denotes a cozy, convivial atmosphere, and is something that most of the cafes and restaurants in Amsterdam seem to possess (this word can also be compared to the more well-known Danish term hygge but means essentially the same thing).
+Gezellig, one of my favorite Dutch words, denotes a cozy, convivial atmosphere, and is something that most of the cafes and restaurants in Amsterdam seem to possess (this word can be likened to the more well-known Danish term hygge).
 The cafes here are places where you linger, with the company of a good friend, a good book, or as a place to work on your laptop for a few hours.
 In Amsterdam’s coffee culture, atmosphere is just as important as the coffee, and my following recommendations take into account both.

 Oud-West | Bilderdijkkade 27